Queensbury lines: Bradford and Thornton Railway

 Thornton, West Yorkshire was an important industrial centre, and in 1865 separate proposals were advanced by the L&YR and the GNR for lines to Thornton, but they were rejected by Parliament.
 During 1870 local businessmen put forward a scheme for a railway from Bradford to Thornton via Clayton and Queensbury; this would connect industrial locations hitherto not served by railways.
 The project had already been cut back in scope from an earlier project to reach Keighley, on the grounds that such a line would be unaffordable, due to the difficult terrain.

 The GNR agreed to sponsor the reduced scheme and subscribe half the capital; the GNR was partly motivated by the belief that the rival Midland Railway would step in, getting access to Halifax, if the GNR held back.
-Accordingly the Bradford and Thornton Railway Act was passed on 24 July 1871, sponsored by the GNR, and the undertaking was transferred to and vested in the GNR by Act of 18 July 1872.
+Accordingly, the Bradford and Thornton Railways Act 1871 (34 & 35 Vict. c. clxix) was passed on 24 July 1871, sponsored by the GNR, and the undertaking was transferred to and vested in the GNR by the Great Northern Railway (Various Powers) Act 1872 (35 & 36 Vict. c. cxxviii) of 18 July 1872.
 The authorised construction was 5 mi 49 ch of line between St Dunstan's, Bradford, and Thornton.
 The junction at St Dunstan's was to be a triangle joining the existing GNR connecting line between Hammerton Street Junction and the Mill Lane Junction, approaching the L&YR Exchange station: this would allow direct running towards the L&YR station and also towards Laisterdyke and Leeds.
 (There were to be no platforms on this west-to-east side of the triangle.)
 In addition there was to be a short branch to Brick Lane, on the west side of Bradford, where a goods station was to be established, named City Road.

 An important object of the Bradford and Thornton Railway was to provide railway facilities for Queensbury, home of the important Black Dyke Mills, run by John Foster.
 The town is at an altitude of 1150 ft above sea level.
 The weaving industry had flourished in this inhospitable location because of coal supplies in the immediate area; these were originally plentiful but there were now fears that the deposits were nearing the end of their life.